analuisadev/100-Days-Of-Code/README.md

 <br> Day 26: I made version 3.0 of the multiplication table with what I learned in the version of a Python course.</br>
 <br>I used condition structures, repetitions and the repetition structure pause.
 (For, If, Elif, Else, While and Break) ...
 (TODAY) PT-BR</br>
 <br> Day 27: Even or Odd?</br>
 <br> Day 28: Basic bank 2.0 system with condition structure, repetition, break and continue...
-PT-BR </b></br>
+PT-BR</br>
+<br> Day 29: I created a program that shows alerts and warnings to covid 19 and issues a warning according to the user's measured temperature.
+(TODAY)</b></br>